resource-watch/slate/source/includes/api/_areas_v2.md

 -------------- | ----------------------------- | --------------
 400            | `<field> can not be empty.`   | You are missing a required field while updating the area.
 400            | `<field> is invalid.`         | You provided an invalid field while updating the area.
+400            | `Id required`                 | No ID was provided in the URL.
 401            | `Unauthorized`                | No token was provided.
+403            | `Not authorized`              | You are trying to update an area that is not owned by you and you are not an ADMIN user.
 404            | `Area not found`              | The area with id provided does not exist.

 ### Implementation details